toniilic/rock_bands_scraper/README.md

 ## Features

 - Scrapes band name, charting status, and member death information.
+- Handles pagination to scrape multiple pages of data.
+- Includes error handling and logging.
 - Saves the scraped data to a CSV file.

 ## Setup